 Do you think that there is a problem with the way the WFD or related legislation has been enacted in the national legislation of your Member State?
 Do you think that the national legislation does not properly reflect the provisions of EU legislation?

-Yes ☐ No ☐
+Yes ☐ No ☒

 If yes, please specify the provisions of national legislation and the EU legislation in question are at stake?

-Click here to enter text.

 Bad application